Numerical evaluation of orientation averages and its application to molecular physics: Recommendations and guidelines

 \section{Recommendations and guidelines}

-If the maximum rank of the integrand is low enough such that the numerical cost of evaluating the integrand permits application of a quadrature with sufficient degree to evaluate the orientation average exactly, the best choice is to use the method with the highest efficiency.
-This method can be determined from the efficiency chart provided in Appendix~\ref{averaging:appendix:efficiency_chart}.
-Our case study of photoelectron circular dichroism after multi-photon ionization of randomly oriented molecules, Sec.~\ref{examples:rempi}, serves as an example for such a case.
+If the integrand's maximum rank is low enough to allow for exact orientation averaging with a quadrature of sufficiently high degree, the best choice is the method with the highest efficiency, as determined from the efficiency chart in Appendix~\ref{averaging:appendix:efficiency_chart}.
+We exemplify this for photoelectron circular dichroism after multi-photon ionization of randomly oriented molecules in Sec.~\ref{examples:rempi}.

-If the required $\acc$ is higher than the maximum available degree of Gauss methods, spherical Chebyshev quadratures, which are available for higher $\acc$, can be used as an alternative at the expense of lower efficiency.
-If the available degree of spherical Chebyshev methods is still insufficient, Gauss product methods provide a way to construct quadrature schemes of arbitrary degree with similar efficiency as the spherical Chebyshev methods but less robustness with respect to random rotations of the integrand.
-Note that for application of the Gauss product methods it is critical to evaluate the $\beta$-integral in the form of Eq.~(\ref{eq:averaging:polar_integral_cos}).
+If the required degree exceeds the maximum available for Gauss methods, spherical Chebyshev quadratures offer an alternative, at the expense of lower efficiency.
+If the available maximum degree of spherical Chebyshev methods is still insufficient, Gauss product methods provide a way to construct quadrature schemes of arbitrary degree with similar efficiency but less robustness with respect to random rotations of the integrand.

-If the integrand has high rank, the numerical cost for evaluating the integrand may be too high to apply a quadrature scheme with sufficient $\acc$.
-Or it may be sufficient to evaluate the orientation average with only limited precision.
-In these cases, product methods and equal-weight quadrature methods with $\acc=0$ can yield smaller quadrature errors than spherical Gauss methods using less sampling points.
-In particular, near-uniform spherical coverings are a promising choice because of their small sampling moments.
-Examples are given in terms of photoelectron spectra from oriented molecules and absorption circular dichroism with elliptically polarized laser pulses in Secs.~\ref{examples:cofcl} and \ref{examples:cd}, respectively.
+For high-rank integrands where exact quadrature is too costly, or limited precision is sufficient, step methods and spherical coverings can yield smaller quadrature errors than high-degree methods with less sampling points.
+Near-uniform spherical coverings are particularly promising due to their small sampling moments, as demonstrated in terms of photoelectron spectra from oriented molecules and absorption circular dichroism with elliptically polarized laser pulses in Secs.~\ref{examples:cofcl} and \ref{examples:cd}, respectively.